dityas/Shallot/README.md

 This will add the wild card, and will make it so the whitelist accepts all connections.
 Type `curl --proxy "http://127.0.0.1:7878" "https://www.facebook.com"` again and the server will return the information from facebook.com where the curl request was passed.
 The terminal with the proxy server will note its connection.
 Event_log.txt will record everything printed out in the terminal, and log.txt will record the connection.
 Statistics.txt will check event_log.txt every 5 seconds to give summary information on logs.

-Type `curl --proxy "http://127.0.0.1:7878" "https://www.facebook.com"` one more time.
-You will get the curl request results again, but note that the server has noted that this result is now a part of the cache and skipped actually connecting with the website.

 ### Crates used
 * **Chrono:** Obtains datetime data.
 * **URL:** An implementation for the URL standard.